Arena District: Huntington Park

 Huntington Park was completed in 2009 and is the home of the Columbus Clippers baseball team.
 The Clippers have been the AAA affiliate of the Cleveland Indians/Guardians since 2009 and play in the International League.
 The stadium has also hosted the Big 10 Men's College Baseball tournament in 2009, 2010, 2011 and 2012.
 It cost $70 million to build.
 It is not a part of the original Arena District site, but has since been incorporated into the neighborhood.
 The stadium has a capacity of 10,100 fans and set a stadium record for attendance on July 26, 2010 with an attendance of 12,517 fans for a game between the Clippers and Pawtucket Red Sox.

-Lower.com Field
+ScottsMiracle-Gro Field

-Lower.com Field began construction in 2019 and opened two years later on July 3, 2021 at a cost of $314 million.
+ScottsMiracle-Gro Field began construction in 2019 and opened two years later on July 3, 2021 at a cost of $314 million.